ramayer/elephant-rumble-inference/README.md

 # Future work

+   * Certain audio files not in the Test dataset had curious sounds in the background (bugs? different airplanes?) causing a lot of false postiives.
+Add such examples to the training data as "not a rumble" and retrain to improve its performance on those files.
    * Despite performing well on the audio recorders in both this project's test and train datasets, the version of the model pretrained performs poorly in environments with different background noises like [these South African elephant recordings](https://www.youtube.com/watch?v=3yldufeCt-I).
 It regains its performance by re-training with negative "not an elephant" exampes of background noise from these other regions.
 Training a version with more diverse not-elephant sounds would produce a more robust version.